 Based on the above equation (1), where B is the magnetic induction coil that deflects the compass needle by an angle φ from the direction of the local magnetic meridian, i.e., the direction of the horizontal component of the Earth's magnetic field BH.

 Substitute the expression for the magnetic induction Helmholtz coils:

 |N||– number of turns of each coil; N = 240|

 |r||[m]||– radius of the coils (also distance between coils); r = 15 cm|

 |I||[A]||– electric current in the coils|

-When we realize that the obtained relationship (3) can be modified into:
+When we realize that the obtained relationship (3) can be changed into:

-showing that the relationship between values of the functions tg φ and current I is linear (even direct proportion!).
-If we have enough measurements for different angles of deflection of the magnetic needle and the corresponding electric current coils, we can insert to the chart the values of tg φ and current I. A look at the shape of the graph convince us, if our account of the interdependence true.
-If it was not a linear dependence means that measurements can be hampered by some bias – such as poorly in the rotating compass needle, etc.
+which shows that the relationship between the values of the functions tg φ and current I is linear (even directly proportional!).
+If we have enough measurements for different angles of deflection of the magnetic needle and the corresponding current coils, we can plot the values of tg φ and current I on the graph.
+A look at the shape of the graph convinces us that our description of the dependence is correct.
+If it was not a linear dependence, it means that the measurements may be affected by some bias – such as bad in the rotating compass needle, etc.

-Using a spreadsheet (MS Excel, OO Calc, etc.) it is possible to obtain by linear regression the value of the directive a – see Fig. 1 and expression (4).
-This value is the ratio of the constant expression K and the sought value of the horizontal component of the Earth's magnetism BH.
-We get the locally valid value of the horizontal component of the Earth's magnetic induction after dividing the constant expression K by the numerical value of the directive a.
+Using a spreadsheet program (MS Excel, OO Calc, etc.) it is possible to obtain the value of the parameter a – see Fig. 1 and expression (4) – by linear regression.
+This value is the ratio of the constant expression K and the desired value of the horizontal component of the earth's magnetism BH.
+The locally valid value of the horizontal component of the earth's magnetic induction is obtained by dividing the constant expression K by the numerical value of the directive a.